taublast/taublast.github.io/_posts/2026-04-20-FaceDetection.md

 If you choose to create your own mask, you can easily create more configs on top of the existing ones.

-To be able to draw these with max fps we store loaded bitmaps inside GPU-backed textures:
+To be able to draw these with max fps we store currently loaded bitmap inside a GPU-backed texture:

 ```csharp
    //load image from resources